PullNotifier Logo

 • /github subscribe your-org/your-repo +label:"frontend" — Get notified only for frontend-related pull requests

-Managing pull request notification types
+Default pull request notification types

-By default, when you subscribe to pull requests, you'll get notifications for:
+When you subscribe to pull requests, you'll get notifications for:

-• New pull requests
+• New (opened) pull requests

 • Merged pull requests